rtCamp/snapwp-helper/DEVELOPMENT.md

-# Contributing to `SnapWP Helper`
+# Development Guide

 Code contributions, bug reports, and feature requests are welcome!
-The following sections provide guidelines for contributing to this project, as well as information about development processes and testing.
+The following document provides information about development processes and testing.

+> [!TIP]
+> To learn more about contributing to the project, please read our [Code of Conduct](./CODE_OF_CONDUCT.md) and [Contributing Guidelines](./CONTRIBUTING.md) guidelines.

 ## TOC